-PTSD research shows 61% decrease in stress after program use.
+University research shows 61% less stress after program use.

-Dr. Thomas Geracioti, MD, University of Cincinnati College of Medicine, directed 8 patients diagnosed with PTSD to the PTSDSRESS.com program on their own personal computer.
+Dr. Thomas Geracioti, MD, University of Cincinnati College of Medicine, directed OIF-OEF veteran patients diagnosed with PTSD to use the PTSDSRESS.com program on their own personal computer.
 The self-reporting measurements displayed an average 61% decrease in levels of stress.

 Why we developed this program and how it works.

-This site was created for men and women with traumatic stress who were unable to find or afford effective treatment or didn't want to pay the $150 per session for private therapy.
+This site was created for men and women with traumatic stress who were unable to find or afford effective treatment or didn't want to pay for private therapy or try to get help through the VA.
 We wanted to provide lasting relief that was anonymous, convenient and effective at a low cost.

 The user listens to audio instructions and then visually follows programmed light movements on their computer screen.
 It costs $10 per session on our secure website and accepts credit cards but does not require a cardholder name for further anonymity and confidentiality.

 The advantage of computer therapy is there is no therapist which for various reasons may block the man or women from opening up because they don't really know the therapist, opposite sex issues may arise, and it's difficult to verbalize the details and feelings of a traumatic memory that has not been processed.
 The computer makes no judgements, has no biases, won't see you on the street, and cannot be invasive or ask the wrong question too soon.

 - Feeling numb and disconnected

 - Having difficulty sleeping and focusing on one thing